cloudevents/spec/cloudevents/extensions/attrschema.md

 1. Create a map of all attributes of a given event, where the keys are the attribute names and the values are the attribute values
 2. Strip all `null` OPTIONAL attributes from the event if present
-3. All assumed values must be evaluated as-if the event was translated to another format. (`datacontenttype` assumptions of the JSON format for example)
+3. All assumed values MUST be evaluated as-if the event was translated to another format. (`datacontenttype` assumptions of the JSON format for example)
 4. Map all attribute values into the string canonical string representation as defined in the [CloudEvent spec](../spec.md#type-system) corresponding to